krithisri/Data-Integration-with-Snowflake-and-S3/README.md

 ### Worksheets 4
 **Worksheet 4: Task creation for automated data migration.**
-- `CREATE OR REPLACE TASK` named MIGRATE_SILVER automates merging data from the stream into the Silver table.
+- `CREATE OR REPLACE TASK` named MIGRATE_TO_SILVER automates merging data from the stream into the Silver table.

 ### Snowpipe Integration (Optional)
 Snowpipe could be utilized for automatic data ingestion if not for the free version.

 ## Dynamic View on Data
-A JavaScript procedure, `create_view_over_json3`, dynamically creates a view on JSON data.
+A JavaScript procedure, `create_view`, dynamically creates a view on JSON data.
 An automated task schedules the view creation.

 ## Concepts Implemented
 This project integrates various key concepts in data engineering and cloud-native solutions.
 The following concepts are implemented: